 Finding Help for Alcohol Abuse

-If you or a loved one exhibits any of the common warning signs of alcoholism, contact us to learn about what options you have ( 855-894-3703).
-Depending on the severity, you may only need an outpatient program.
-Please don't stop alcohol abuse abruptly.
-It is a risk to one's life.
-You or your loved one needs someone to help you through the process.
+If you or a loved one exhibits any of the common warning signs of alcoholism, contact us to learn about what options you have (844-782-7081).
+Depending on the severity, you or your loved one may only need an outpatient program.
+Please don’t stop alcohol abuse abruptly.
+To do so is to put your life at risk.
+You need someone to help you through the process.
 Our admissions coordinators are available 24 hours a day to answer your questions.

 By Patti Richards